Data Enrichment: Boost Your B2B Sales With Our Tips and Tools

 It can also provide more information and result in higher-quality leads, which means sales spends less time on low-quality leads.

-While this isn't as high-tech as other data enrichment strategies on this list, it is one of the simplest ways to enrich your data.
+While this isn't as high-tech as other data enrichment strategies on this list, it is one of the simplest approaches to contact data enrichment.

 For example, rather than just asking for an email address and first name, you can ask leads for information such as: